Qzy05231/Wizzwoods/README.md

 # Wizzwoods
-today we play Wizzwoods Game
+today we play Wizzwoods Game.
+So have fun,relax.